rkhleics/police-api-client-python/docs/reference/neighbourhoods/priorities.rst

 .. class:: Neighbourhood.Priority(api, data={})

     A neighbourhood priority (i.e. an issue raised by the community and a corresponding policing action to address this).
+Uses the neighbourhood-priorities_ API call.

     :param PoliceAPI api: The instance of ``PoliceAPI`` that is currently being used.